Karanraj06/twitter-clone/README.md

 ## Features

-- Styled using Tailwind CSS and [shadcn/ui](https://ui.shadcn.com/)
+- Styled using Tailwind CSS

 - ORM using Prisma